honeycombio/refinery/tools/convert/rules.md

 ### Value

-Value is the value to compare against.

 The value to compare against.
 If Datatype is not specified, then the value and the field will be compared based on the type of the field.

-Not eligible for live reload.

 Type: `anyscalar`